jervincruz/Mancala-Board-Game/README.md

-Player A's pits are the top 6 circles with the store being the LEFT oval /// Player B has the bottom 6 with the store being the RIGHT oval /// First to strategically place 10 stones in player pit wins/// Click desired pits to advance stones
+Player A's pits are the top 6 circles with the store being the LEFT oval /// Player B has the bottom 6 with the store being the RIGHT oval /// First to strategically place 10 stones in player pit wins/// Upon player's turn, click on desired pit to advance stones